We will make sure that you have all the advice and guidance you need before you decide your next steps after Sixth Form.

 - Support with CV writing through the tutorial programme and 1:1 meetings with your Personal Progress Tutor

-On 26 April 2022 the Eastern College's Group (made up of West Suffolk College, Abbeygate Sixth Form College and One Sixth Form College) hosted an evening for parents/guardians aimed around the general options available to their young people after they complete their time with us.
-Please find below a recording of this live virtual event as well as the presentations used on the night.
+On 18 October 2022 the Eastern College's Group (made up of West Suffolk College, Abbeygate Sixth Form College and One Sixth Form College) hosted an evening for parents/guardians aimed around the general options available to their young people after they complete their time with us.

 Please also find information here on the UCAS process for 2023, including how to apply, key dates and what you can do to support your young person through the process of applying for university.